 1965: Motown Records released “I’ll Be Doggone” by Marvin Gaye.
 It became his first million-selling single, his first #1 on the R&B chart, and was the first song Gaye recorded with Smokey Robinson as one of the songwriters of the record.
 Co-writers also included Pete Moore and Marv Tarplin of The Miracles, who provided backing vocals along with female group The Andantes.

 1965: “The Last Time” by the Rolling Stones, the first single written by Mick Jagger and Keith Richards, was released in UK.
 Recorded at RCA Studios in Hollywood in January, it became the band’s third record to reach #1 on the UK chart, spending three weeks at the top in March and early April.
 The same day, the Rolling Stones appeared on British television show Ready Steady Go! performing the new song.
 The single was released in the US two weeks later.
 The song’s refrain closely resembles that of “This May Be the Last Time,” a song recorded in 1958 by The Staple Singers.

 1966: Nancy Sinatra had her first #1 on the Billboard Hot 100 with “These Boots Are Made For Walkin’”

-1966: Slim Harpo went to #1 on the Billboard R&B chart with his biggest hit, “Baby Scratch My Back.”
+1966: Blues musician Slim Harpo achieved his only #1 on the Billboard R&B chart with “Baby Scratch My Back.”
 It was also his biggest success on the Hot 100 pop chart, where it reached #16.

 1966: “Daydream,” the title track from the second album by the Lovin’ Spoonful, entered the Billboard Hot 100.